node-3d/qml-colorhelpers-raub/README.md

 }
 ```

+### CrosshairRect

-`CrosshairRect` - a small helper to draw "outlined" rectangles for crosshairs.
+A small helper to draw "outlined" rectangles for crosshairs.

 ```js
 CrosshairRect {